LAST UPDATED 17th September 2025

 Christine Walkden, who had been our loyal Patron from the start, joined us at Driftwood in 2022 to celebrate the £100k raised.
 In addition to the monies raised on the trail I also raise money for Macmillan through income from private visits to my own garden, Driftwood throughout the Summer, from the sale of tea and cakes and garden entrance fees.
 This totalled £4425 in 2022 |

-Moving forward to 2024, Driftwood will open for the charity from 1st June through until 31st July, when all proceeds from entrance and tea and cakes will go to the charity, with the exception of those visitors who book through the National Garden Scheme.
+Moving forward to 2025, Driftwood will open for the charity from 1st June through until 3rd August, when all proceeds from entrance and tea and cakes will go to the charity, with the exception of those visitors who book through the National Garden Scheme.

 In December 2017, trail organiser, Geoff Stonebanks, received an invitation from Buckingham Palace.
 His Majesty King Charles III, then the Prince of Wales, invited him to a reception for Macmillan Cancer Support in January 2018.
 Macmillan said it was a thank you for him having made a significant difference to the charity and to those suffering with cancer!
 Read all about his experience visiting the Palace here.